Fearthepencil/QA-Manual-Framework/06-documentation/guides/jira_env_setup_guide.md

 - Restart Cursor after config changes

 **"Token Split Across Lines"**
-- Ensure token is on single line in `.env`
+- Ensure token is on single line in project root `.env`
 - No line breaks or spaces in token

 ---